ivanov/bipython/README.md

     [ ] multiline input not yet supported - limitation inherited from bpython's urwid code, which I found out too late.

-        [ ] multiline input will be a bit trick, will need to hold off and not submit to ipython until the multiline is completed.
+        [ ] multiline input will be a bit tricky, will need to hold off and not submit to ipython until the multiline is completed.

         [ ] would also be nice to get local completion in the case of long input cells

-    [ ] see if I can put in workaround for stable bipython
+    [ ] see if I can put in workaround for stable bpython
+        - v0.12 works, so says Anthony
+        - can I also make 0.11-1.1 work? (that's what Ubuntu 13.10 shipped)

     [ ] need to release today!

     [x] got monospaced theme picked out for pelican

     [ ] insert "fork me on github" overlay there.

     [x] colorize in and out prompts

     [ ] re-colorize the blue docstring stuff - make it magenta

-    [ ] only show docstring in tooltip
+    [x] only show docstring in tooltip

     [x] change prompt